Trending Articles

 Recently rising obesity rates have led to the popularity of more weight loss interventions.
 From various trendy exercises to strict new diets, the weight loss landscape is busier and more diverse than ever before.
 However, one intervention stands out from the rest because of the conversation surrounding it: chronic weight loss medications.

 Until now, people still think of quick-fix pills and wonder supplements when they hear the term.
-Contrary to this popular belief, chronic weight loss medications are medically-approved drugs that are widely prescribed by healthcare practitioners.
-In fact, they’ve been so helpful that doctors claim they prescribe these medications to multiple obese patients in a single clinic day.
+Contrary to this popular belief, chronic weight loss medications are medically approved drugs that are widely prescribed by healthcare practitioners.
+They’ve been so helpful that doctors claim they prescribe these medications to multiple obese patients in a single clinic day.
 If you’re interested in learning more, keep reading below.

 What are chronic weight loss medications?

 Commonly, chronic weight loss medications come in either tablets and capsules, or as injectables.
-A few of the most popular chronic weight loss medications today include Wegovy, Contrave, and Ozempic.
-Chronic weight loss medications are also approved by the Food and Drug Administration (FDA) to help manage severe excess weight.
-This approval means that they have been tested thoroughly for safety and efficacy.
+A few of the most prevalent prolonged weight loss medications today comprises Wegovy, Contrave, and Ozempic.
+Chronic weight loss medications are also accepted by the Food and Drug Administration (FDA) to help manage simply excess weight.
+This sanction means that they have been verified thoroughly for safety and efficiency.
 Today, these medications can encourage up to 15% weight loss.

 Despite their proven effectiveness, they’re not meant to address weight issues alone.
 For optimal results, medical weight loss should be paired with a lifestyle program that encourages healthy habits.
 This includes promoting more physical activity and well-rounded eating.
 For the latter, this often means incorporating beneficial superfoods like cashews, blueberries, and spinach into your diet while letting you still enjoy your favorite meals in moderation.
 Together, the medications and lifestyle program aim to result in long-term weight loss and management.